 - Increasing Understanding:

 The purpose of explanatory research is to increase the understanding of a researcher on a certain subject.
-It does not provide conclusive results because of lack of its statistical strength, but it makes the researcher determine how and why things happen.
+It does not provide conclusive results because of the lack of its statistical strength, but it makes the researcher determine how and why things happen.

 - The flexibility of Sources: